Updated October 11, 2021.

 - This is only an estimate.
 You may need additional funds during the three months of initial operation, and you will have ongoing expenses and revenue needs after the first three months.

-- Panda Express has implemented a pilot program on a limited basis under which a licensee’s Unit Location may be free standing, developed with a drive-thru feature, and have a larger footprint (estimated to be approximately 2,200 square feet) than a typical licensed captive venue location.
+- Panda Express has implemented a pilot program on a limited basis under which a licensee’s Restaurant may be free standing, developed with a drive-thru feature, and have a larger footprint (estimated to be approximately 2,300 square feet) than a typical licensed captive venue location.

 - Panda Express estimates that the total initial investment expenses noted above for such a drive-thru location will increase by up to $1,150,000, due in part to greater construction and site development costs; as well as increased furniture, fixtures, signage, and equipment costs.